OpenSmallworld/magik-vscode/README.md

 ## Installation

 1. Add the extension to VS Code by cloning the repo to %USERPROFILE%\\.vscode\extensions
+2. VS Code Settings
-2. Enable `Editor: Format on Type` in the VS Code settings to allow adding _ and auto indentation.
+    * Enable `Editor: Format on Type` in the VS Code settings to allow adding _ and auto indentation.
+    * Add the command `magik.gotoClipboardText` to `Terminal > Integrated: Commands To Skip Shell`.
+    * Enable `Terminal > Integrated: Copy On Selection` to allow jump to source from the terminal using **F3**.

 I would recommend using these other extensions:
 * Bracket Pair Colorizer 2